Department of Agriculture

 The United States Department of Agriculture’s (USDA) Risk Management Agency (RMA), created in 1996, serves America’s agricultural producers through effective, market-based risk management tools to strengthen the economic stability of agricultural producers and rural communities.
 RMA is committed to increasing the availability and effectiveness of Federal crop insurance as a risk management tool.

 RMA manages the Federal Crop Insurance Corporation (FCIC) to provide innovative crop insurance products to America’s farmers and ranchers.
-Approved Insurance Providers (AIP) sell and service Federal crop insurance policies in every state and in Puerto Rico through a public-private partnership with RMA.
+Approved Insurance Providers (AIP) sell and service Federal crop insurance policies in every state through a public-private partnership with RMA.
 RMA backs the AIPs who share the risks associated with catastrophic losses due to major weather events.
+In addition, RMA assumes some of the risk generated by the crop insurance program administered by the Commonwealth of Puerto Rico.

 RMA’s Vision Statement